jjjj473/VEN/README.md

 - Status bar showing the current mode and messages
 - Multiple windows via the `:newwin` command
 - Syntax highlighting using GtkSourceView
+- Built-in plugins for web, Python, and C development
 - Basic commands:
   - `:w [file]` to save the current buffer
   - `:q` to quit the editor